Personalisation FAQ guide

 What happens if a user clears their browser data?

-All stored signals and attributes are removed.
+All stored signals and attributes and audiences are removed.

 As a result: